Software

 Further down you can find the projects I developed as part of my training as a full-stack web developer.

-Currently I work as a software engineer at Cascade Information Systems.
+Currently I work as a consultant at Woodmark Consulting AG.

 Tech stack I have used so far:

-Frontend: JavaScript, LiveScript, React.js, Vue.js, Nuxt.js, QML, HTML, CSS, jQuery
+Frontend: HTML, CSS, JavaScript, React.js, Vue.js, Nuxt.js, QML, LiveScript, jQuery

 Version Control: Git, GitHub, GitLab